The Commonwealth Future Constitution

 • The Treasurer will execute any applicable legal obligations with regard to CWFuture’s financial conduct, such as ensuring due diligence or complying with money laundering legislation.
 It will also be the Treasurer’s responsibility to ensure that all appropriate checks are made on sources of funds, for example, by ensuring that valid forms of ID are supplied.

 • A secondary role of the Treasurer will be to coordinate all fundraising activities organised by or for CWFuture.

-• The primary role of the Publicity Officer is to promote and market the organisation in a positive manner and in keeping with the goals and objectives of CWFuture.
+- The primary role of the International Ambassador is to promote and market the organisation in a positive manner and in keeping with the goals and objectives of CWFuture.

-• Additionally, the Publicity Officer will be required to coordinate CWFuture’s activity, including all fundraising activities, across its functional spheres, and ensure that they are organised and promoted to achieve their full potential.
+• Additionally, the International Ambassador will be required to coordinate CWFuture’s activity, including all fundraising activities, across its functional spheres, and ensure that they are organised and promoted to achieve their full potential.

-• The Publicity Officer will also assist in the recruitment of new members and the retaining of current members, to ensure that CWFuture has as wide and contented a membership as possible and thus continues to grow and thrive as an organisation
+• The International Ambassador will also assist in the recruitment of new members and the retaining of current members, to ensure that CWFuture has as wide and contented a membership as possible and thus continues to grow and thrive as an organisation

 • Additionally, committee members will be expected to support the Publicity Officer in the coordination of activities across CWFuture’s functional areas.

 • Furthermore, the recruitment and retention of ordinary CWFuture members will likewise be the responsibility of all committee members.

 - Professional Advisory Board Members to the Operational Board